LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 """""""""""

 The ``renders`` method of template objects renders the template and returns the output as a string.
-The parameter can be passed via keyword argument or via the ``**`` syntax::
+The parameters can be passed via keyword arguments or via the ``**`` syntax::

 	<?code output = template.renders(a=17, b=23)?>